SirIdeas/sirAccordion/README.md

             preBottomContent: '', //Adding code or text before all the topContent if present on item
             postBottomContent: '' //Adding code or text before all the topContent if present on item };
+*   **Isolated Scope:** The directive has an isolated scope but you can pass any scope you'll need to handle inside the accordion   with the 'data' attr.
 *   **MultiLevel:** the recursive algoritm allows to add as many levels to the accordion as you would like to.
 *   **CSS animations:** awesome css animations for collapsing and expanding items (optional).
 *   **ie8 Compatible:** please kill ie8.